LAG-3, an immune checkpoint molecule.

 This is an antagonist monoclonal antibody (mAb) meaning it blocks the LAG-3-mediated inhibitory signal given to tumor infiltrating T cells.
 This allows the CD8 T cell to generate a better cytotoxic response against cancer cells.

 LAG-3 is a prime target for immune checkpoint blockade in immuno-oncology as it is readily expressed at high levels on tumor infiltrating lymphocytes in many human tumors.
-Most of the LAG-3 related development is occuring in the anti-LAG-3 antibody field.
+Most of the LAG-3 related development is occurring in the anti-LAG-3 antagonist antibody field.

-The product candidate is currently in a Phase I/II clinical trial, with the Novartis partnership set to deliver development milestones and royalty payments subject to its development progress and ultimate success.
+The product candidate is currently in Phase II clinical trials, with the Novartis partnership set to deliver development milestones and royalty payments subject to its development progress and ultimate success.

-IMP761, an agonist antibody of LAG-3 on T cells for autoimmune disease
+IMP761, an agonist LAG-3 antibody for autoimmune diseases

-Our new early stage product candidate IMP761 is being developed as the first known agonist antibody of LAG-3.
+Our new product candidate IMP761 is being developed as the first known agonist antibody of LAG-3.
 It is a humanised IgG4 monoclonal antibody and is mechanistically distinct from any of the known LAG-3 antibodies.

 IMP761 represents the first potential opportunity for fine tuning the immune response to an immune checkpoint target such as LAG-3 or PD-1.
 It is therefore mechanistically different from the more drastic approach developed by GSK with IMP731, the cytotoxic anti-LAG-3 antibody.
 Using an agonist antibody that targets the LAG-3 receptor on the surface of activated T cells is expected to result in a stronger inhibitory signal being delivered directly into the T cell to stop it from continuing to proliferate and react against a patient’s own tissues.
 Our aim for the clinical development of IMP761 is to address the root cause of autoimmune diseases by suppressing the few self-antigen overactive T cells though a physiological mechanism (LAG-3 inhibitory signalling into activated T cells), rather than just treating the consequences of this overactivation, such as by reducing inflammation.

 Currently, this product candidate is at preclinical stage.